 A conviction for even a seemingly minor theft crime can carry stiff criminal penalties and seriously harm your future.
-Potential employers are likely to view a shoplifting conviction as a sign of dishonesty and discard your job application without even giving you an opportunity to explain.
+Potential employers are likely to view a robbery conviction as a sign of dishonesty and discard your job application without even giving you an opportunity to explain.

 At Largey Law, we focus our experience and trial skills on the defense of clients throughout Central Florida.
 Our criminal offense attorneys are former public defenders who share the goal of providing zealous representation to all people accused of a crime.
 A Mount Dora theft lawyer from our team could candidly advise you whether a plea or trial is in your best interest.

-Theft offenses in Florida
+Theft Offenses in Florida

-The degree of a theft charge is based primarily on the value of the property allegedly stolen.
+The degree of a robbery charge is based primarily on the value of the property allegedly stolen.
 The following is a list of the criminal charges that correspond to various ranges of property value:

 - $100,000 or more — first-degree felony grand theft